 Location: Online (via Zoom webinar)

-BHL Day 2021: Reflections in Crises will include an opening keynote from Dr. Ian Owens (Deputy Director at the National Museum of Natural History, Smithsonian Institution) addressing the biodiversity crisis and a closing keynote from Lidia Ponce de la Vega (Doctoral Candidate in Hispanic Studies at McGill University) discussing how BHL can help decolonise biodiversity collections and archival practices.
-The program will also include a Partner Reflection Panel with representatives from BHL partner institutions focused on BHL’s impact during the COVID-19 pandemic.
+BHL Day 2021: Reflections in Crises included an opening keynote from Dr. Ian Owens (Deputy Director at the National Museum of Natural History, Smithsonian Institution) addressing the biodiversity crisis and a closing keynote from Lidia Ponce de la Vega (Doctoral Candidate in Hispanic Studies at McGill University) discussing how BHL can help decolonise biodiversity collections and archival practices.
+The program also included a Partner Reflection Panel with representatives from BHL partner institutions focused on BHL’s impact during the COVID-19 pandemic.

 See full program details below.